Adding Lesson Content

 Episodes

-As we’ve discussed previously, the main body of the lesson is written in episodes: the individual chunks or sections that the lesson is separated into.
-The episode pages of the lesson site will be constructed from Markdown files in the episodes folder of the lesson repository.
+The main body of the lesson is written in episodes: the individual chunks or sections that the lesson is separated into.
+The episode pages of the lesson site will be constructed from Markdown or R Markdown files in the episodes folder of the lesson repository.

 Creating a new episode

-Let’s create a new episode file, for one of the episodes you have just identified.
-First, open the “raw” view of the introduction.md example episode, and copy its contents.
+Let’s create a new episode file, for one of the episodes you have identified earlier in the training.
+First, open the “raw” view of the introduction.md example episode, and copy its contents to make it easier to structure the new episode we are creating.

 MARKDOWN